Unreinforced Masonry Buildings - What & Why

 What’s Happening Now?

-In December 2021, the City Council passed Resolution 32033 which establishes the framework for a mandatory retrofit ordinance for Seattle’s 1,100 unreinforced masonry buildings (URMs).
+In December 2021, the City Council passed Resolution 32033 which establishes the framework for a phased-in mandatory retrofit ordinance for Seattle’s 1,100 unreinforced masonry buildings (URMs).
 These buildings, typically built before 1945, are made of brick or clay tile without structural reinforcement and are prone to collapse in an earthquake.

 • Preserving Seattle’s historically and culturally significant landmarks and structures that contribute to neighborhood character